goodguyry/postcss-tidy-columns/README.md

 > tidy-span: <number>;
 > ```

-### Offset Left
+### Offsets

-The `tidy-offset-left` property specifies the number of columns and adjacent column gaps the element's left margin should span.
+The `tidy-offset-left` and `tidy-offset-right` properties specify the number of columns and adjacent column gaps the element's margin should span.
+Supports positive, negative, and decimal values

 Offsets use a [`siteMax`](#siteMax) breakpoint, since there's no `max-margin` CSS property.